wenjunli-0/deepresearch-survey/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Contributions Welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](CONTRIBUTING.md)

-Modern deep research systems (advanced AI research assistants) can be understood as pipelines of distinct but interrelated capabilities.
-These capabilities correspond to sequential steps in processing a complex user query - from initial understanding to final answer delivery.
-In this suvery, we break down the key steps and core capabilities (in order) that such a system must possess, and we categorize them into seven main areas:
+Modern deep research systems (advanced AI research assistants) can be understood as pipelines of distinct yet interrelated capabilities.
+These capabilities correspond to sequential steps in processing a complex user query, from initial understanding to final answer generation.
+In this survey, we decompose these key steps into seven core capabilities, which are presented in order and categorized into the main sections outlined in the table of contents below.

+This survey focuses on `post-training enhancements` that improve these core capabilities in deep research systems.
+In addition to the seven primary capabilities, we also include discussions on data curation and evaluation.
+Effective post-training methods critically rely on well-curated data, and the complexity of deep research systems demands comprehensive evaluation protocols and benchmarks to assess system performance across diverse tasks.

 ## Table of Contents